The legal basis for EOTAS

 - Identification of specific tutors, therapists and providers willing to deliver

-Common LA pushbacks on EOTAS
+Common local authority pushbacks on EOTAS

 - "There is a suitable school" — challenge by detailing why named schools cannot meet needs (sensory, environment, expertise, evidence of past failures).